rcolepeterson/webpack-made-easy/README.md

 2. goto http://localhost:8080/webpack-dev-server/
 3. You should see a console statmemt printed out in your browser's console panel.
 4. Congratulations you have server running a webpack application!

+Part 3 - Dev env.
+Let's add a folder for coding and a folder to put our built files and assets.
+It will feel like more a real dev enviorenment.
+So far everything has been done in the root directory.

+Add a app folder.